Menu

 The mission of the Georgia Emergency Medical Services Association is to advocate for the emergency medical provider, develop educational programs, liaison activities, provider benefit programs, and improvements to the Emergency Medical Service System in Georgia.

-Georgia EMS Association | PO Box 772 | Morganton, GA 30560 | Contact us
+Georgia EMS Association | PO Box 772 | Morganton, GA 30560 | Contact us | Privacy and other policies

 Powered by Wild Apricot Membership Software